wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.07.02 =
+* PRO: Allow the field value to be used to filter data from entries values in custom displays

 = 1.07.01 =
 * Added for attribute to labels for newly created fields
 * Fixed issue with slashes showing in content if retrieved from cache